sbelakho2/apex-mediation-platform/docs/Internal/Infrastructure/CLICKHOUSE_INTEGRATION.md

 # ClickHouse Integration Plan

+> **Status:** Archived.
+The platform no longer provisions or depends on ClickHouse.
+This document is retained for historical context only—follow `docs/Internal/Infrastructure/POSTGRES_MIGRATION_PLAN.md` for the current Postgres-only analytics stack and ignore any implementation steps below unless explicitly reintroducing ClickHouse in the future.

 ## Overview

 ClickHouse is a columnar OLAP database optimized for real-time analytics queries on large datasets.
 This integration will move high-cardinality, time-series analytics from PostgreSQL to ClickHouse for better performance at scale.